P7h/StormTweetsURLShortening/README.md

 ----------

 ## Introduction
-Forked and updated from [Michael Vogiatzis's storm-unshortening](https://github.com/mvogiatzis/storm-unshortening).<br>
 This repository contains an application which is built to demonstrate an example of Storm distributed framework by unshortening the URLs present in Tweets in real-time.

-[Storm](http://storm-project.net) is a free and open source distributed realtime computation system, developed at BackType by Nathan Marz and team.
+[Storm](http://storm-project.net) is a free and open source distributed real-time computation system, developed at BackType by Nathan Marz and team.
 It has been open sourced by Twitter [post BackType acquisition] in August, 2011.<br>
 This application has been developed and tested with Storm v0.8.2 on CentOS.
 Application may or may not work with earlier or later versions than Storm v0.8.2.<br>

 This application has been tested in:

 + Local mode on a CentOS virtual machine and even on Microsoft Windows 7 machine.
 + Cluster mode on a private cluster and also on Amazon EC2 environment of 4 machines and 5 machines respectively; with all the machines in private cluster running Ubuntu while EC2 environment machines were powered by CentOS.

+Forked and updated from [Michael Vogiatzis's storm-unshortening](https://github.com/mvogiatzis/storm-unshortening).<br>

 ## Features
 * Application retrieves tweets from Twitter stream (using [Twitter4J](http://twitter4j.org)) and in real-time unshortens the urls found in the tweets using 3rd party calls from [Unshort.me](http://unshort.me).<br>